Last updated on May 14th, 2022 at 08:45 am

 - Forestry and fishing, agriculture.

 Unfortunately, far too often we hear reports of major amputation injuries caused by faulty machinery and poorly maintained tools.
-This can be an especially challenging area in the world of agriculture and farming with so many potentially dangerous pieces of equipment used on a regular basis.
+This can be an especially challenging area in the world of agriculture and farming accidents with so many potentially dangerous pieces of equipment used on a regular basis.
 The Health and Safety Executive will take action where there has been negligence or a breach of health and safety regulations such as:

 - Failing to install correctly and maintain machinery and machine guards.